ErrorTzy/writings/papers/WS_Draft.md

 But anyway let us grant it that, the purely mental causal relation cannot be used to establish the causation between physical objects.

-If agency must be metaphysically real and objective, then immediately it reminds us of the manipulation approach to causation.
-Indeed, the most popular way to analyze causation nowadays among statisticians and scientists is through the Structural Equation Models.
-However, metaphysicians are more or less skepticial about this account.
-In short, the problem is that, the Structural Equation Model rely on c
+If agency must be metaphysically real and objective, then

 Indirect consequence of the Sanity Principle: establishing fundamentality without magic